 Position title: Assistant Professor, Department of Pediatrics

+I am passionate about mentoring trainees in an inclusive, equitable environment, and teach them about rigorous and reproducible science.
 I am dedicated to supporting students from all races, gender, social class, physical abilities, and sexual orientation.
 I believe that non-majority students face obstacles in successfully completing their program and navigating the network required to succeed in their training program.
 These unseen obstacles facing under-represented minorities need to be addressed at every level of our institution, and I have started to address this at the level of my laboratory and within my department.